TheBiggerFish/DiscordChatBot/README.md

 **required*

 ---
-Add line to crontab \
+Add line to crontab for auto-run on startup \
 ```@reboot sudo /usr/local/bin/python3 /path/to/chatbot.py &```

 ---